 Being fully immersed in digital moving image production, the student will draw upon his/her existing knowledge of graphic design and illustration to adapt their ideas and graphics to motion in order to create exciting, imaginative, and compelling short time based narratives.
-Students will have the option of images being created inside or outside the digital realm with all project postproduction taking place using digital software.
+Students will have the option of images being created inside or outside the digital realm with all project post-production taking place using digital software.

-VSCT 326 - Motion Graphics II 3 credits (4.5 hours | Studio) Prerequisite: VSCT 226.
+VSCT 326 - Motion Graphics II

+Prerequisite: VSCT 226